 Seattle University has several scholarship opportunities for international students.

-New full-time Seattle University freshmen who are international students will be considered for one of the following awards at the time of their admission.
+New full-time Seattle University freshmen who are international students will be considered for a merit scholarship award at the time of their admission.
 Freshman admits required to complete the English Language and Culture Bridge (ELCB) program to meet English Proficiency requirements are not eligible for merit awards.

 Scholarship recipients must meet all university requirements for regular admission to the fall, winter, or spring quarter.